IllDepence/JSONkeeper/README.md

 For JSON-LD documents that are posted without any access restriction (X-Access-Token or X-Firebase-ID-Token) no Activities will be generated.

-#### Private JSON documents
+#### Unlisted JSON documents
-To prevent access restricted JSON documents to appear in the Activity Stream, a header `X-Private` with the value `true` can be provided when creating or updating.
+To prevent access restricted JSON documents to appear in the Activity Stream, a header `X-Unlisted` with the value `true` can be provided when creating, but not changed when updating.

-The `private` setting can furthermore be managed at `/<api_path>/<json_id>/status`.
+To manage a document's `unlisted` setting use `/<api_path>/<json_id>/status`.
 A GET requests will yield metadata associated with the JSON document.
-A value update is possible through a PATCH request with a payload in the form of `{"private": "<value>"}`, where `<value>` can be "true" or "false".
+A value update is possible through a PATCH request with a payload in the form of `{"unlisted": "<value>"}`, where `<value>` can be "true" or "false".

 - - -